 Symptoms of sepsis include:

-- possible or definite infection
+- probable or confirmed infection

 - patches of discolored skin

-- mental ability changes
+- changes in mental ability

 - low platelet (blood clotting cells) count